PremYekkali/APIForDemoToken/README.md

 # Token API

-A Node.js API that interacts with an Ethereum based smart contract using **web3.js**.
+A Node.js API that interacts with an Ethereum-based smart contract using **web3.js**.
 The project exposes endpoints to retrieve data via getter functions and to execute a token transfer from a predefined source address.

 ---